Three-body resonances in the $\varphi^4$ theory: Analysis of finite-volume spectra

 In the two-body sector, we obtain compatible results within the RFT and FVU approach for the scattering length $a$.
-Note, however, that in the three-body sector the parameters are not directly comparable due to the scheme-dependence discussed above.
+Note, however, that in the three-body sector, the parameters are not directly comparable due to the scheme dependence discussed above.
 Nevertheless, we find that the parametrization used in RFT and the one in FVU Eq.~(\ref{eq:3bf-FVU/RFT}) can fit the data with good $\chi^2$ and they both give consistent predictions of the energy levels.
 We also performed a fit with and without the parameters $c_1$ or $c_1'$, which correspond to the background term in the three-body force.
-The inclusion of this extra parameter in the fit gives a small reduction of the $\chi^2$ in the cases of $g=8.87$ and $g=17.81$ while it is essential to fit the data at $g=4.43$.
+The inclusion of this extra parameter in the fit gives a small reduction of the $\chi^2$ in the cases of $g=8.87$ and $g=17.81$, while it is essential to fit the data at $g=4.43$.
 We observe that $c_0'$ and $c_0$ are non-zero within errors and their mean values increase with the bare parameter $g$.
 This can also be appreciated in the spectrum: the avoided level crossing, which is characteristic of a resonance, becomes wider with increasing values of $g$ (see Fig.~\ref{fig:FVU_vs_QFT}).
+The values for $m_R$ and $m_R'$ reported in Table~\ref{tab:latt-spectrum} are close to each other even if they are different between errors.
+The similarity may be due to the pole in the amplitude being very close to the real axis (see section~\ref{subsec:pole_position}), thus $m_R$ is not so far from the physical parameter $M_R$.